Katrina Gorry: Utah Royals FC, 2018

-Avaldsnes, 2020–present
+Avaldsnes, 2020

 On 29 January 2020, Gorry signed with Avaldsnes in the Toppserien for the 2020 season.
-Gorry played her first game for Avaldsnes on 18 July 2020, playing the full 90 minutes in a 1–0 win over Arna-Bjørnar.
+She played her first game for Avaldsnes on 18 July 2020, playing the full 90 minutes in a 1–0 win over Arna-Bjørnar.
 Her first appearance for the side earned her a spot in the Toppserien team of the week.

 Loan to Brisbane Roar

-In December 2020, Brisbane Roar announced that Gorry will return to the club for the 2020–21 W-League season on loan from Avaldsnes.
+In December 2020, Brisbane Roar announced that Gorry would return to the club for the 2020–21 W-League season on loan from Avaldsnes.

+Vittsjö GIK, 2022–2023

+On 12 November 2023, Gorry announced she would be leaving the club.

+West Ham United, 2024–

+On 5 January 2024, Gorry joined Super League club West Ham United.
+She made her debut for the club on 14 January in the FA Cup match against Chelsea, playing for 75 minutes as a starter.
+Ahead of the 2024–25 season, Gorry was named club captain.
+On 11 May 2025, Gorry was named the 2024-25 season Player Champion of Change as part of the inaugural Women’s Professional Game Awards.

 International career

 Gorry made her debut for Australia on 11 July 2012 as a substitute against Japan.
 In May 2014, Australia played in the 2014 AFC Women's Asian Cup.
-Gorry played in all five games, scored three goals, and reached the final against Japan, where Japan won 1–0.
+She played in all five games, scored three goals, and reached the final against Japan, where Japan won 1–0.
 Gorry won AFC Women's Player of the Year and FFA Women's Player of the Year in 2014.

 In May 2015, Gorry was named to the Australia's 23-player roster for the 2015 FIFA World Cup.
 She appeared in four out of Australia's five matches.
 The Matildas finished second in their group and advanced to the knockout stage.
 They defeated Brazil in the Round of 16 but lost to Japan in the quarter-finals.

-Australia defeated Japan 3-1 in the qualifying for the Olympic Games.
+Australia defeated Japan 3–1 in the qualifying for the Olympic Games.
 Gorry attended her first Olympics in 2016.
 She appeared in all four matches for Australia at Rio 2016.
 Their quarter-final match against Brazil was tied 0–0 after extra time and went to penalties.
-Gorry was the fourth person to take a PK for Australia, she did not convert her penalty and Brazil went on to win the match 7–6 on penalties.
+She was the fourth person to take a PK for Australia, she did not convert her penalty and Brazil went on to win the match 7–6 on penalties.

 Gorry was part of the Matildas squad that won the 2017 Tournament of Nations and defeated the United States for the first time ever.

 At the 2018 AFC Women's Asian Cup Gorry appeared in four matches.
 Australia advanced to the Championship Game by defeating Vietnam but lost to Japan 1–0 in the final.
 Australia qualified for the 2019 FIFA World Cup.